ouhamzalhss/ouhamzalhss/README.md

-- 🔭 I’m currently working on Full-stack project ( spring / Angular ).
+- 🔭 I’m currently working on Full-stack project ( Spring & Angular ).
 - 🌱 I’m currently learning more soft skills (english communication), and some devops tools.
 - 👯 I’m looking to collaborate on Open source projects.
 - 🤔 I’m looking for help with Official documentation.